gitronald/WebSearcher/README.md

 # WebSearcher 0.2.0
-## Tools for conducting, collecting, and parsing web search
+## Tools for conducting and parsing web searches
 [![PyPI version](https://badge.fury.io/py/WebSearcher.svg)](https://badge.fury.io/py/WebSearcher)

-This package provides tools for conducting algorithm audits of web search and includes a scraper with tools for geolocating, conducting, and saving searches.
+This package provides tools for conducting algorithm audits of web search and includes a scraper built on `requests` with tools for geolocating, conducting, and saving searches.
 It also includes a modular parser for decomposing a SERP into list of components with categorical classifications and position-based specifications.

 ## Table of Contents